Installing Shibboleth v2.5: Apache or Windows

 Most of the configuration for a Shibboleth service provider is in the /etc/shibboleth/shibboleth2.xml file.
 Note the following:

-- On Windows systems, you must copy the shibboleth2.xml file to you download in Step 2 to C:/opt/shibboleth-sp/etc/shibboleth/shibboleth2.xml
+Copy the shibboleth2.xml file that you downloaded in Step 2 to C:/opt/shibboleth-sp/etc/shibboleth/shibboleth2.xml

 - ENABLE FETCHING: InCOMMON METADATA